 We always tell our investor clients up size one size at most.
 That goes for everything.
 Be a little better than average.
 Building a multi million dollar home in a neighborhood of $200 thousand dollar homes is a sure way to go broke.

 The answer to this question is yes and no. If your buying pre-made cabinets and shelving like kitchen cabinets the the answer is yes.
 Built ins would make a great DIY project.
 On the other hand if you want to custom build all the cabinets and shelving yourself I would say no. It’s definitely a job for a professional.

-DO NOT BUILD THE SHELVING or CABINETS.
+DO NOT build the shelving or cabinets if you don’t know how.
 That should be considered rule number one.
 You run a lot of risk with everything you’ve built falling apart under the weight of your things and just not coming out right.
 By all means design the look you want, but you rely on a carpenter to construct them or purchase pre-made units from the store.